 Listen to one of Pascal's talks: Four Ways We Get Too Tight given at IMS on August 2, 2011 – 64 minutes, 44.3 MB (Download, Stream)

-Anushka Fernandopulle is on the Teachers Council at Spirit Rock Meditation Center and works as a leadership coach and management consultant.
-Her teaching is informed by creative arts, nature, political engagement and modern urban life.
+Anushka Fernandopulle is on the Teachers Council at Spirit Rock Meditation Center and also works as a leadership coach and management consultant.
+Her teaching is informed by arts, nature, politics, social justice and modern urban life.

 Listen to one of Anushka's talks: Metta: Digging a Good Trench in the Heart given at IMS on August 1, 2009 – 54 minutes, 37.6 MB (Download, Stream)